ZelinLiao/Big-Data-In-Middle-School/README.md

 ### _Project Description_

 This is my first post！I'm so excited to write it down this! : ) I wanna create a coding developer log that everyone can understand.This is a note suitable for all beginners!
 We will start learning from python, then learn numpy,  pandas and machine learning framewor#ks.
-Sounds cool!
-(ARE YOU SURE? lol )
-I will try to write this log more interestingly.
+Sounds cool! lol I will try to write this log more interestingly.
 Some may not be so interesting, BUT you must stick to it!

 ### _Why I write this?_